 Climate is the average weather in a region over time.
 Climate change refers to major, long-term changes in temperature, rainfall, snow, or wind patterns.
-Natural factors or human activities may cause climate change.
-Today climate change is happening at an increasingly fast rate.
+Natural factors or human activities may cause climate change and impact the environment,

 Human activities may contribute to global warming, a factor in climate change.
 Global warming is caused by releasing high levels of heat-trapping pollutants, called greenhouse gases, into the atmosphere.

 Carbon dioxide emissions make up about 80 percent of all greenhouse gas emissions in the United States.
 Other greenhouse gases include methane, nitrous oxide, volatile organic compounds, ozone, and chlorofluorocarbons.
 Burning fossil fuels such as oil, coal, propane, diesel fuel, natural gas, and gasoline produces greenhouse gases.
 Electricity generation, industrial processes, agriculture, and forestry may also release greenhouse gases.

 Climate effects on health

 Climate change can cause changes in rainfall; reduced snow and ice cover; extreme weather events such as floods, wildfires, blizzards, and hurricanes; sea level rise; and increased temperatures, which in turn may cause heat waves and drought.
 These changes can affect our health.
 They can lead to: